 9. Now how to use your headset?
 It’s simple.
 In the Daydream app, click on the headset symbol on the bottom right.

-10. This dialog will appear which asks you to put your phone into the headset.
+10. You might get a warning message that this headset is not compatible.
+Ignore it by clicking on “Got it”.
+This dialog will appear next which asks you to put your phone into the headset.
 Do not do so!
-Instead, double tap on the screen!
+Instead, tap on the screen at least 5 times in a row!

-11. After you have double tapped on the screen, the two VR pictures for the right and left eye will appear.
+11. After you have tapped on the screen in quick succession, the two VR pictures for the right and left eye will appear.
 Success!
 You can now put your phone into your own 3rd party headset and use Daydream VR just as if you were using the Daydream View headset!

 Of course you will still need the original motion controller to do so, but you totally do not need the beautiful but flawed Daydream View headset anymore.